CAMDEN COUNTY BOARD OF CHOSEN FREEHOLDERS

 E. 1.
 The parties direct the arbitrator to decide, as a preliminary question, whether he has jurisdiction to hear and decide the matter in dispute.

 2. The arbitrator shall be bound by the provisions of this Agreement and the Constitution and Laws of the State of New Jersey, and be restricted to the application of the facts presented to him involved in the grievance.
 The arbitrator shall not have the authority to add to, modify, detract from or alter in any way the provisions of this Agreement or any amendment or supplement thereto.
 The decision of the arbitrator shall be in writing with reasons therefore and shall be final and binding on the parties.

-F. Upon prior notice to and authorization of the County Administrator, the designated Union Representative shall be permitted to confer with members of the Grievance Committee, employees, and other County officials on specific grievances in accordance with the grievance procedure set forth herein during work hours of employees, without loss of pay, provided the conduct of said business does not diminish the effectiveness of the County of Camden or require the recall of off-duty employees.
+F. Upon prior notice to and authorization of the Department Head or his designee, the designated Union Representative shall be permitted to confer with members of the Grievance Committee, employees, and other County officials on a specific grievance in accordance with the grievance procedure set forth herein during work hours of employees, without loss of pay, provided the conduct of said business does not diminish the effectiveness of the County of Camden or require the recall of off-duty employees.

 B. Employees who are covered by this Agreement shall perform the duties and responsibilities outlined in the New Jersey Department of Civil Service job specifications for their positions.

-D. Delegates of the Union will be permitted to attend New Jersey Civil Service Association meetings and conventions, without loss of pay, in accordance with R.S.
-38:23.2.
+D. No more than two (2) member of the Supervisory Unit will be permitted to attend New Jersey Civil Service Association meetings and conventions, without loss of pay, in accordance with R.S.
+38:23-2.

 SEPARABILITY AND SAVINGS